 For investing in properties successfully you need to differentiate passive investing, the role as investor/landlord and why cash-flow (yield) is king to run investment business.

-Private Landlord vs. Landlord Business
+Private Landlord vs. Passive Investor

-Landlord a dream job or by accident?
+Landlord a dream job or happened by accident?

 Are private landlords disadvantaged?